-Money worries are a growing matter of concern amongst the workforce, but this isn’t just a matter of looking after your employees wellbeing.
+Money worries are a growing matter of concern amongst the workforce.
+This, however, isn’t just a matter of looking after your employees wellbeing.
 The knock-on effect of poor financial wellness is causing decreased productivity in the workplace, costing employers billions in losses every year.
-Committing to making money wellness a priority is mutually beneficial to both parties and could do your business the world of good.
-To stay up to date with the latest employee wellbeing solutions, follow us on Facebook, Twitter and LinkedIn
+Committing to making financial wellbeing a priority is mutually beneficial to both parties.

-The reality is that employees’ financial concerns have a significant effect on workplace productivity, with Peoples Management’s 2019 survey showing that 77% of employees feel that money worries impact their ability to focus as they are trying to get on with their day-to-day jobs.
+The reality is that employees’ financial concerns have a significant effect on workplace productivity.
+Peoples Management’s 2019 survey shows that 77% of employees feel that money worries impact their ability to focus.

 We already know that stress and anxiety can have a huge impact on our behaviour, so it’s no surprise that if financial concerns are weighing over employees during the working day, this will undoubtedly decrease productivity in the workplace.
 In fact, one in four employees (25%) report that these concerns are so severe that it impairs their ability to work effectively at all.

 The DNA of Financial Wellbeing’s 2019 report shows that neglecting financial wellness in the workplace incurs significant costs for the employer.
-Each year, employers across the UK lose an estimated £15.2bn because of employees’ poor financial wellbeing, while research shows that addressing the problem could even boost GDP by 2.4%.
-Ultimately, employers are bearing the brunt of their own lack of financial wellness solutions.
+Each year, employers across the UK lose an estimated £15.2bn because of employees’ poor financial wellbeing.
+Research also shows that addressing the problem could even boost GDP by 2.4%.
+Ultimately, employers are bearing the brunt of their own lack of financial wellbeing solutions.

-This is a widespread issue, with an overwhelming 89% of larger UK businesses thought to be impacted by poor employee financial wellbeing.
-As well as decreased productivity in the workplace, financial stress-related absenteeism and high employee turnover also play a part in this concerning trend:
+This is a widespread issue – with an overwhelming 89% of larger UK businesses thought to be impacted by poor employee financial wellbeing.
+As well as decreased productivity in the workplace, financial stress-related absenteeism and high employee turnover also plays a part in this concerning trend:

 - 1 day lost each year per employee due to decreased productivity